stievie/ABx/README.md

     - Dynamic item price taking availability and drop chance into account.
     - Players can craft new items for Materials and Money from special NPCs.
 * Autoupdate asset files: It downloads only the differences and patches existing files.
 This greatly reduces time and bandwidth.
+* Minimap, a small map of the scene the player is in, which also shows other actors.

 ## Screenshot